 Yes, some have been identified.
 Our team is actively working on fixes and monitoring third-party systems to ensure compliance when they're embedded in T4.
 Updates will be pushed directly to site branches as we fix issues.

-How should I begin to make my vast website compliant to the required accessibility standard?
+How should I begin to make my vast website compliant with the required accessibility standard?

-We will roll out a coordinated plan so every T4 site has a path to compliance.
-We will provide more information soon along with a tool to make the process more manageable.
+We rolled out a coordinated plan, so every T4 site has a path to compliance.
+Use the information and tools found on this site to make the process more manageable.

-Which digital content need to be made accessible?
+Which digital content needs to be made accessible?

 Most of the digital content you create and manage will need to meet WCAG 2.1 AA by May 2026.
 If you manage one of the following, this applies to you.